adamwolf/issue-expander/README.md

 and pipx installs issue-expander into its own little area, just for you, where you don't have to worry about it messing with any system-wide or even user-wide Python dependencies.

+If you want to generate a binary that can run issue-expander without needing Python to be installed, see [BUILDING.md](BUILDING.md).

 If you want to do something different, issue-expander is available on PyPI.
 Go hogwild.

 ## Development